Invite friends and family to read the obituary and add memories.

 Mike graduated from New Lexington High School in 1965, where he excelled in pole vaulting and set a school record, clearing nearly 15 feet — an accomplishment he was very proud of.
 As a young man, he spent many weekends working on Uncle Bill’s farm, which helped shape his strong work ethic and lifelong love of machinery.

 After graduation, Mike joined the United States Air Force and served from September 1966 to 1970, stationed at Forbes Field AFB in Topeka, Kansas.
 While in Kansas, he met and married Delores.
 They later divorced.
+He later married Jeannie and then Terry, both from Georgia; those marriages also ended in divorce.
 After his service, he returned to New Lexington before moving to Georgia, and later, following the passing of his parents, he moved to Kentucky.
 Eventually, he settled back in Kansas with his children and grandchildren.

 Mike spent his life working in construction and heavy equipment operation.
 He was known for being funny, quiet, hardworking, and stubborn in his own way.
 He had a deep love for tractors and was especially fond of his John Deere tractors.
 He competed in tractor pulls and proudly won several first-place trophies, accomplishments he displayed with great pride.

-He is survived by his daughter, Nicole A. Snyder (Blair) of Topeka, Kansas; his son, Damion L. Snyder (Kelly) of Topeka, Kansas; his siblings, Cindy Wakefield, Cathy Cossin, Matt Snyder, and Andrea Snyder Robison; his grandchildren, Halie, Jadie, Jarin, Hadin, and Chloe; and five great-grandchildren.
+He is survived by his daughter, Nicole A. Snyder of Topeka, Kansas; his son, Damion L. Snyder of Topeka, Kansas; his siblings, Cindy Wakefield, Catherine Cossin, Matt Snyder, and Andrea Snyder Robison; his grandchildren, Halie, Jadie, Jarin, Hadin, and Chloe; and five great-grandchildren.

-He was preceded in death by his parents, Harold Snyder and Theo Curl Snyder.
+He was preceded in death by his parents, Harold Snyder and Theo Snyder.

-A Veterans Memorial Service will be held May 15 at 1:30 p.m. at the Memorial Wall at Leavenworth National Cemetery.
-This will be a small, intimate gathering.
+A Veterans Memorial Service will be held May 15 at 1:30 p.m. at the Memorial Wall at Leavenworth Veterans Cemetery.
+This will be a small, intimate family gathering.

 This site is protected by reCAPTCHA and the